01 of 11

 07 of 11

-If you are in search of a warm and creamy brown/ beige color for your kitchen, Cambria's Berkeley could be the selection for you.
-The Berkeley is an attractive neutral that has little flecks of copper mixed in.
+If you are in search of a warm and creamy brown/beige color for your kitchen, Cambria's Berkeley could be the selection for you.
+Berkeley is an attractive neutral that has little flecks of copper mixed in, so it's a great color for a traditional kitchen.

 08 of 11

-The Windermere is a creamy brown that is soft and subtle, yet gives you the Cambria waves.Continue to 9 of 11 below.
+The Windermere is a creamy brown that is soft and subtle, yet gives you the Cambria waves that are known for how well they imitate granite.Continue to 9 of 11 below.

 09 of 11